 Gitlin Law Firm is pleased to announce that we have been selected as a ‘Best Law Firm’ in the area of Family Law for the Chicago region by U.S. News, each year for the past decade!
 To be selected, a rigorous evaluation process initiated that includes the collection of client and lawyer … [Read more...] about Gitlin Law Firm Receives Ranking from U.S. NEWS – BEST LAWYERS® ‘BEST LAW FIRMS’ 2021

-Effective December 1, 2020, remote appearance is strongly encouraged by the 22nd Circuit, and is the only option in some courtrooms.
-Below is a listing of courtrooms which offer or require remote appearance for select appearances.
-This includes family-law matters before Judges Hansen, Hirsch, and … [Read more...] about McHenry County Illinois Court Status and Family Law Division: Zoom Court and Other Procedures
+Updated: June 10, 2021.
+Since year-end 2020, remote court appearance has been strongly encouraged by the 22nd Circuit.
+The divorce courts in McHenry County continue to offer remote appearance for matters other than trials or certain contested hearings.
+This includes family-law cases before Judges … [Read more...] about McHenry County Illinois Court Status and Family Law Division: Zoom Court and Other Procedures

 The 2020 version is now available of Gitlin on Divorce: A Guide to Illinois Family Law.
 By way of background, from 2015 to 2019 nearly all of Illinois statutory law has changed.
 These changes include: 2015: Original maintenance guidelines.
 2016: 8-year process of updating Illinois … [Read more...] about Gitlin on Divorce: 2020 Edition Available, 2021 Edition Coming Soon.